MediaComem/comem-devmobil/subjects/ionic-extras/README.md

 <!-- slide-column -->

-The `leaflet` attribute instructs the ngx-leaflet library to create a map in this DOM element, with our previously defined `mapOptions` bound through the `[leafletOptions]` attribute.
+The `leaflet` directive instructs the `ngx-leaflet` library to create a map in this DOM element, with our previously defined `mapOptions` bound through the `[leafletOptions]` directive.

 The map will have no height by default, so add the following to the component's stylesheet to make it visible: